dyndna/pcawg14_htseq/README.md

     cd /data/vol1

-##### WARNING:
+##### <span class="octicon octicon-alert"></span> WARNING <span class="octicon octicon-stop"></span>

 Current docker version 1.6.0 continues to have inherent security weakness by not separating root privileges between host system and docker container(s).
 This will results in allowing docker container to gain root privileges for host system.
-You may add `-e USER=$USER -e USERID=$UID` in `docker run` argument at `./scripts/batchrun/docker_batchrun_all.txt` to disallow docker container to gain root privileges.
-If you do so, **DO NOT MOUNT** root block device or `\` or $HOME `/~` as base directory, and instead use separate drive or block device other than disk where host system is mounted.
+You may force ownership to some dummy user, *foo* by passing `-e USER=$USER -e USERID=$UID` variables in `docker run` argument at `./scripts/batchrun/docker_batchrun_all.txt`, and thus disallow docker container to gain root privileges.
+If you do so or in any other case, **PLEASE DO NOT MOUNT** root block device or `\` or $HOME `/~` as base directory, and instead use separate drive or block device other than disk where host system is mounted.
 However, keep in mind that binding non-root UID will *recursively and irreversibly change owner permission* of all files and directories under base directory in host system.
 It goes without saying that **this can easily break your system, including lock you out of system if you mount system-level directories or entire user home directory as docker base directory.**

 docker works best if used with care!
 More on security issues and how to minimize vulnerabilities: https://docs.docker.com/articles/security

+Dockerfile for image, *dyndna/pcawg14_htseq:0.9.2* can be seen at https://registry.hub.docker.com/u/dyndna/docker-for-pcawg14-htseq/dockerfile/ If you build *dyndna/pcawg14_htseq:0.9.2* from source, image may have different name.
+If so, rename it as follows:

+    docker tag <IMAGE ID> dyndna/pcawg14_htseq:0.9.2

-#### Set up work dir
+#### <span class="octicon octicon-file-directory"></span> Set up work dir

 Your work dir will be mounted as `/scratch` in docker container.
 Configure work directory as follows without changing any dir/file names: